scrapinghub/web-poet/docs/page-objects/rules.rst

-Rules are :class:`~.ApplyRule` objects that tell web-poet which :ref:`page object class <page-object-classes>` to use based on user input, i.e. the target URL and an output class (a :ref:`page object class <page-object-classes>` or an :ref:`item class <items>`).
+Rules are :class:`~.ApplyRule` objects that tell web-poet which :ref:`page object class <page-object-classes>` to use based on user input, i.e. the target URL and the requested output class (a :ref:`page object class

-Rules are necessary if you want to use an item class as output class, because they indicate which page object class to use to generate a given item class.
+<page-object-classes>` or an :ref:`item class <items>`).

+Rules are necessary if you want to request an item class, because rules tell web-poet which page object class to use to generate your item class.
 Rules can also be useful as documentation or to get information about page object classes programmatically.

 :ref:`Rule precedence <rule-precedence>` can also be useful.
 For example, to implement generic page object classes that you can override for specific